mohmoh59/M3D-Dev-M/README.md

 # Introduction

 M3D Overview:
- - Compiled in Visual Studio 2019.
+ - Can be compiled with Visual Studio Community.
 Originally started this in C++4 many years ago, before vector classes were added.
  - Written with no add-ins or external modules so it can be deployed with no problems.
 The original author would like it to stay this way.
  - Used in many commercial aerospace projects and this has driven the development.
  - Most of the structures are shell and beam models built by hand and with abstracted geometry.